-Set up in the 1970s after it was selected to be Dorset first country park, the area had been used since Victorian times as a recreation area.
+Beyond its natural wonders, Durlston Country Park also has a rich historical and cultural significance.
+Set up in the 1970s after being selected to be Dorset's first country park; the location had been used as a recreation area since the Victorian times.

-The Globe can be found to the south of Durlston Castle, down a long flight of steps.
+The Globe can be found south of Durlston Castle, down a long flight of steps.
 The stone sphere is 10 feet in diameter and weighs 40 tons.
-It was built by John Mowlems' Greenwich works and brought to Durlston in sections.
-It was erected 139 ft above sea level in 1887 surrounded by stone tablets.
+It was built by John Mowlems' Greenwich Works and brought to Durlston in sections.
+It was erected 139 ft above sea level in 1887, surrounded by stone tablets.

-Built in 1886, Durlston Castle was built by George Burt as a monument for the town.
+The park is crowned by the iconic Durlston Castle, built in the 19th century by local businessman and builder George Burt, as a monument for the town.
 The castle is built on Durlston Head and is used as a restaurant.
-The corbel-turreted building is built completely from local stone.
+The corbel-turreted building is constructed completely from local stone.
 Surrounding the castle are stone tablets inscribed with various statistics and poetry.

 - A fossil room.